Ángelo Peña

-Louis Ángelo Peña (born 12 December 1989 in Mérida, Venezuela) is a Venezuelan footballer who currently plays for Estudiantes.
-He has formerly played for Portuguese Liga team Portimonense.
+Louis Ángelo Peña (born 25 December 1989 in Mérida, Venezuela) is a Venezuelan footballer who currently plays for Estudiantes de Mérida.
+He has formerly had stints in Portugal for Braga and Portimonense, as well as a brief spell in the Azerbaijani Premier League.

 Career

 Peña started his career in 2006 for his first club Estudiantes de Mérida in which he played 52 times and scored 6 goals.
 On 28 May 2009, he was signed by Portuguese club Braga for an undisclosed fee.

 International career

 He was called up to the Venezuela U20 squad in 2009 and as well as the senior national team.